iotema-io/nebra-miner-fw/README.md

 - Flash your SD-card with the Balena image.
 - Download the `docker-compose.yml` from https://github.com/NebraLtd/helium-miner-software and put that in an empty project folder.

+- Note: In the `docker-compose.yml` there is a simple watchdog application.
+Set your enviroment variable in Balena Cloud `REQ_URL=https://{your_endpoint_URL}` and it will automatically send a hearbeat every minute.

 Push the project to your fleet using the balenaCLI.

 ```
 balena login
 balena push {organisation}/{fleet}
 ```

 1. [Helium miner software](https://github.com/NebraLtd/helium-miner-software)
 2. [Helpfile for Nebra software](https://githubhelp.com/Xykon/helium-miner-software)